dweathers/dweathers.github.io/174/sum2020-syllabus.md

 We will learn this boldness in the context of discrete mathematics, which is frustratingly defined as "the study of discrete structures."
 A discrete structure is something whose elements enjoy a clear separation from each other; consider that the numbers 1 and 2 are clearly distinct.
 As  a counterexample consider that there is not such a clear distinction between the numbers 1, 1.1, 1.01, 1.001, and so on.
 Examples of discrete structures include sets, families of statements with logical connectives, sequences, Boolean matrices, graphs, and partial orders.
 Oh, and you're also going to learn how to count *real good.*

 This course is a challenging one.
-Have faith in your own abilities, and reach out to me and your classmates when you need help!
+Work hard, have faith in your own abilities, and reach out to me and your classmates when you need help!

+### Course materials

+You will be provided with a [free web textbook](http://dweathers.github.io/174/index.html) and a series of videos (linked from the book).
+You are intended to use these yourself, and use the office hours to ask questions about what you have learned.

+The videos and the book are meant to compliment one another.
+The book is much more thorough, and the videos are meant to provide short demonstrations and examples.
+Some students may prefer to watch the videos before diving into the book's motivation and explanations; other students may prefer to read the text and then watch an example in action.
+Try both orders to see which works best for you, but *use both resources*.

+We will use Microsoft Teams to communicate with one another.
+The link to join has been e-mailed to you.
+If you are not happy with your name in the Coastal Carolina system, you are welcome to join with another e-mail address.

 ### What we can expect from each other